Do you live in an area of Marin that doesn’t fluoridate its water?

 If you’re interested in more facts about fluoride, check out this medically-reviewed, 6 minute read by WebMD called “Dental Health & Fluoride Treatment.”

-Our “New Patient Experience” special package is a comprehensive dental exam which includes necessary X-rays, an oral cancer screening, a periodontal exam, a TMJ evaluation, and a regular cleaning*.
+Get a comprehensive dental exam including necessary X-rays, an oral cancer screening, a periodontal exam, a TMJ evaluation, and a regular cleaning.